-Maltipoo Pros & Cons: What To Consider Before Bringing One Home
+18 Maltipoo Pros & Cons: What to Consider Before Bringing One Home

-Maltipoos are friendly, loving little dogs that are a crossbreed between two of the most friendly dog breeds out there—the Poodle and the Maltese.
+The Maltipoo is a friendly, loving little dog that is a cross between two of the friendliest breeds out there: the Poodle and the Maltese.
 Owners of Maltipoos will regularly tell you that they’re the best “designer” dog breed around, and there are indeed many reasons to love them.
 But what are the downsides?
 Are there any?
 This article looks at nine surprising pros and cons of owning a Maltipoo as a beloved pet.

 1. Temperament

 Maltipoos have sweet and balanced natures.
-This admirable temperament is inherited from both the Poodle and Maltese sides, as both breeds are known for having playful and uplifting personalities.
-This does vary by the dog, as dogs of any breed who aren’t socialized correctly in puppyhood will become nervous and reactive.
+This admirable temperament is inherited from both their Poodle and Maltese sides, as the two breeds are known for having playful and uplifting personalities.
+This does vary by the dog, though, as any breed that isn’t socialized correctly in puppyhood will become nervous and reactive.

 2. Stature

 Maltipoos are small dogs.
 The average size for a Maltipoo is 8–14 inches tall, and they rarely weigh over 20 pounds.
-They’re classed as small or toy breeds, and there are even smaller teacup varieties, some weighing no more than 4 pounds.
+They’re classed as a small or toy breed, and there are even smaller teacup varieties, some weighing no more than 4 pounds.

-Their diminutive stature means the Maltipoo makes a good pet for those living in an apartment, and they produce less mess than larger breeds due to their small size.
+Their diminutive stature means the Maltipoo is a good pet for those living in an apartment, and they produce less mess than larger breeds due to their small size.

 3. Health

-The Poodle and Maltese breeds have some health issues themselves (as most pure breeds do), but a Maltipoo breeder should aim to reduce them or eliminate any problems entirely.
+Poodle and Maltese breeds have some health issues (as do most pure breeds), but a Maltipoo breeder should aim to reduce or eliminate any problems entirely.

 4. Upkeep

-Because Maltipoos are small, mixed-breed dogs, their upkeep and ongoing costs are much less than that of a larger breed.
-Food, pet insurance, and toys all come in much cheaper due to their diminutive size, and even grooming can be done for less due to their stature.
-They’re also easier to maneuver; taking them out shopping or in the car is easier to do, and dog car harnesses will be cheaper because they’re small or extra small too!
+Since Maltipoos are small, mixed-breed dogs, their upkeep and ongoing costs are much less than those of a larger breed.
+Food, pet insurance, and toys are all much cheaper due to their diminutive size, and even grooming can be done for less due to their stature.
+They’re also easier to maneuver; taking them out shopping or in the car is easier, and dog car harnesses will be cheaper because they’re small or extra small too!

 5. Low Shedding

-The Maltipoo is bred from two dogs which are commonly touted as “hypoallergenic.”
-While no dog can be fully hypoallergenic as they all produce dander and shed some hair from their coats, the Poodle’s tightly curled coat sheds very minimally, and the Maltese is known for having fine, silky hair that’s also not prone to shedding.
+The Maltipoo is bred from two dogs commonly touted as “hypoallergenic.”
+While no dog can be fully hypoallergenic, as they all produce dander and shed hair from their coats, the Poodle’s tightly curled coat sheds very minimally, and the Maltese is known for having fine, silky hair that’s also not prone to shedding.

 These coats combined make a dog that theoretically doesn’t shed dander much at all (dander being a mix of dead skin, saliva, and oils that every dog sheds), and they are heralded as being good for people sensitive to pet dander or with allergies.